Supporting Nature-Positive Livelihoods

 Nature-positive livelihoods allow people to live well and meet their needs, while ensuring nature thrives in the process.

-Key takeaways
+Key takeaways for supporting nature-positive livelihoods

 Read the report